RaghadAlnouri/buy-sell_-stocks_Ppediction/README.md

 # 	terraform destroy)
 ```

-## Remarks
+## Clarifications

-- Cloud Run run has a [maximum timeout](https://cloud.google.com/run/docs/configuring/request-timeout) of 15 minutes, Google Pub/Sub has a [maximum acknowledge time](https://github.com/googleapis/google-cloud-go/issues/608) of 10 minutes, making it useless for more time-consuming tasks.
-You can use [bigger resources](https://cloud.google.com/run/docs/configuring/cpu#yaml) though to speed up the processing time.
+- Cloud Run run has a maximum timeout of 15 minutes (it is useless for more time consuming tasks).
+- Google Pub/Sub has a maximum acknowledge time of 10 minutes (it is useless for more time consuming tasks).
+- The current script can only handle one request at a time, therefore we set the container concurrency to 1.
+However,Cloud Run natively handles multiple requests by using multiple containers.
+The maximum number of parallel Cloud Run containers is also configurable, and by default set to 1000.